Some Guy Who Kills People

 Some Guy Who Kills People is a 2012 American comedy-drama-horror film directed by Jack Perez and written by Ryan Levin.
 The film was made by a conglomerate of production studios: Level 10, Battle of Ireland Films and Litn-Up Films.
 John Landis was the executive producer.

 Plot

-A young Ken Boyd is tormented by five other kids from school until he snaps, becomes suicidal, and is institutionalized.
-Years later, upon Ken's release, he begins to try building a life and reconnecting with the community...and those who put him away start turning up dead.
+A young Ken Boyd is tormented by five other kids from school until he snaps, becomes suicidal and is institutionalized.
+Years later, upon Ken's release, he begins to try building a life and reconnecting with the community but those who put him away start turning up dead.